Simpiwe/Mason.FluentHtml/README.md

-# FluentHtml
+# Mason.FluentHtml

-FluentHtml is a simple, unambitious library for building HTML documents in a fluent manner.
+Mason.FluentHtml is a simple, unambitious library for building HTML documents in a fluent manner.

 ## Getting Started

 ```
+using FluentHtml;

 HtmlBuilder htmlBuilder = new HtmlBuilder();

 htmlBuilder.Table(new { @class = "table-primary" }, table =>